public0

 My First Symposium

 This year’s 49th Annual Symposium was incredible.
 For many, attending in person might be a challenge.
 That said, I can tell you the reward is more than worth the effort.
 Being a first-year attendee, I was nervous.
 That nervousness was completely unfounded.
 The association’s members were friendly and welcoming.
 I did not run into any egos too large to shake hands and engage in spirited conversation.
 This was true from our inspiring founder Ralph Acampora, to our esteemed president Brett Villaume, to the Ubiquitous Tyler Wood, to the forward-thinking Joel Pannikot, to the model CEO and educator Mathew Verdouw of Optuma.
-The symposium began perfectly.
-John Bollinger gave us a history lesson.
-He outlined 12 market technicians, their contributions to our discipline, and how to learn more about them.
-This incredibly practical and thoughtful presentation reminded us that only through studying history can we truly hope to develop an informed perspective.

 Contributor(s)